 “This idea of open borders becomes a bit of a utopia.
 In 1985, you couldn’t believe that there could be open borders, especially between Germany and France.
 So this becomes quite exceptional,” Martina Kneip, director of the European Museum Schengen, advised DW.

-Around forty 000 visitors come to Schengen every yr to look at the small Luxembourg border town that has to end up a symbol of without borderlines journey within the EU.
+Around forty 000 visitors come to Schengen every year to look at the small Luxembourg border town that has become a symbol of a borderline journey within the EU.

 For many, the principal destination is the European Museum Schengen.

 Out front, the “Columns of Nations” symbolically represent every one of the 26 countries within the Schengen Area with a metallic big-name sculpture.
-On the rest of the rectangular, the member countries’ flags wave in the wind.
+The member countries’ flags wave in the wind on the rest of the rectangular.

 The museum isn’t simply there to inform visitors; it symbolizes a unified Europe and a commonplace European identification.
-Museum director Kneip, initially from Freiburg, a metropolis in Germany’s southwest, placed close to France and Switzerland, is a company believer of this: “There’s a hazard if human beings take [the Schengen Agreement] as a right.
-It’s now not a given – you need to paint on it every day, and we must do that to prevail.”
+Museum director Kneip, initially from Freiburg, a metropolis in Germany’s southwest, placed close to France and Switzerland, is a firm believer of this: “There’s a hazard if human beings take [the Schengen Agreement] as a right.
+It’s now not a given—you must paint on it daily, and we must do that to prevail.”

 Trekking without borderlines

-The vicinity around Schengen offers much more than a European records lesson.
+The vicinity around Schengen offers much more than a lesson in European records.
 Its rolling nation-state is a tremendous vacation spot for day hikes.
 I selected a roughly three-hour loop hike known as “Schengen without boundary lines,” which promised to exhibit all international locations at the border triangle.

 I turned into a touch skeptical in the beginning.
 It felt like “borderless” became just a modern-day touristic label.
 But I determined to go along with it.